 1990 – Mynamar.
 Aung San Suu Kyi and other opposition leaders are sent to prison for opposing the government.

 1980s – Ethiopia.
-In 1980 many Ethiopians fled to Somalia to avoid fighting.
-In 1984 a famine led to a further exodus from Ethiopia.
+In 1980 many Ethiopians fled to Somalia to avoid fighting in the war.
+In 1984 a famine led to a further exodus of people from Ethiopia.

-1980s – Conflicts in Africa, Asia, Central America.
-The largest number of refugees being from Afghanistan.
+1980s – Conflicts in Africa, Asia, Central America arise.
+The largest number of refugees escaping from these conflicts being from Afghanistan.

 1979 – Afghanistan plagued by war.
 Today Afghan refugees live mostly in Iran and Pakistan.